djdron/vortextracker/readme.txt

  Wave out device

   'Wave mapper' as default.
-To get full device list, push 'Get full list' button.

  Buffers

   Buffer size and number of buffers.
 Try to find optimal values for you system.
   Smaller buffer size for quicker reaction.
 More buffers for stable sound.
 Total length of buffers are calculated at low side of group.
-My system has stable sound even with 6 buffers of 5 ms length.

 'Other' tab sheet

  Application priority

   Select normal or high priority.
-High priority is a only one way to get stable sound in background of Windows 9x/Me systems.

 Track manager
 -------------